 Valerie Yong Ock Kim grew up in rural Kahalu`u on the Hawaiian island of O`ahu.
-Her second generation islander parents were children of Okinawan and Korean immigrants to Hawaii.
+Her second generation islander parents were children of Okinawan and Korean immigrants to Hawai`i.
 Pursuing work with a wide spectrum of the arts over the years, she has produced slide shows and small films, always coming back to the still image.

-Valerie worked as a Location Manager Local 399, on feature films out of Los Angeles and across the United States for twenty years.
-She worked with Oscar-winning Directors Ang Lee, and Julie Taymor, and on Gore Verbinski’s “Pirates of the Caribbean” series.
-Handling the demands of powerful creatives and large-scale projects, Kim supported her independent artistic vision.
+Valerie worked as a Location Manager Local 399 on feature films out of Los Angeles and across the United States for twenty years.
+She worked with Oscar-winning Directors Ang Lee and Julie Taymor, and on Gore Verbinski’s Pirates of the Caribbean series.
+Handling the demands of powerful creatives and large-scale projects, Valerie supported her independent artistic vision.
 Her filmography is listed on IMDB.com.

-She now lives in Pa`auilo, on Hawai`i Island with her alpha rescue dog, Makana Malie.
+She now lives in Pa`auilo on Hawai`i Island with her alpha rescue dog Makana Malie.